Eddy-Yan/Data-Warehousing-HM/README.md

 # data.wa.gov
-Thsi dataset is from data.wa.gov the official Washington state open data portal
+This dataset is from data.wa.gov the official Washington state open data portal

 Last UpdatedApril 18, 2024